winningproduct/learn-portal/models/8-optimize/log-indexing-and-analysis.md

     But on the other hand, longer the interval, the time taken for the new information to be available for search would increase.

-- **Buffer and index a collection of log files together** - With a higher index refresh interval, its recommended to buffer and index a collection of log files together (rather than one at a time).
+- **Buffer and index a collection of log files together** - With a higher index refresh time interval, its recommended to buffer and index a collection of log files together (rather than one at a time).
 This will yield much better performance.

     But on the other hand, this would require more memory and CPU utilization.
 As a result, performance of other activities (search and analysis etc.) can get negatively affected during indexing.
 Therefore, need to find a balance (probably following an empirical approach)